JuliaDataScience/JuliaDataScience/contents/stats_distributions.md

 ### Normal and Non-Normal Distributions {#sec:stats_dist_normal}

-In applied sciences, there is a widely used distribution called the **normal distribution**.
+The most commonly arising distribution is the **normal distribution**.
+It occurs a lot in nature; for example, the height and weight of humans and the size of snowflakes.
 It has the ubiquitous shape of a bell curve and is also known as the *Gaussian* distribution in honor of the mathematician Carl Friedrich Gauss.

 This distribution is generally used in the social and natural sciences to represent variables in which their distributions are not known.
 Some phenomena follow a normal distribution, such as human height, human shoe size or test scores.

-We urge the reader to perceive that *not all phenomena are normally distributed*.
+However, beware that *not all phenomena are normally distributed*.
 For example, income, financial returns, city size, social media followers are examples of important phenomena that, generally, do not follow a normal distribution.
-Instead, they follow what we will call as non-normal distribution, or, as some also denote, a long-tailed distribution.
+Instead, they follow what we will call a non-normal distribution, or, as some also denote, a long-tailed distribution.

 In @fig:plot_normal_lognormal, we can see the comparison between a distribution that follows a normal distribution and a distribution that is long-tailed, i.e. does *not* follow a normal distribution.